Readmission to Reed

 Students whose medical leave has expired must meet any requirement for returning from medical leave as outlined in the medical leave process.
-Students should begin that process with student services prior to applying for readmission.
-Contact student services by email at firstname.lastname@example.org, or by telephone at 503-777-7521.
+Students should begin that process with student life prior to applying for readmission.
+Contact student life by email at firstname.lastname@example.org, or by telephone at 503-777-7521.

 5. Letters of recommendation (optional)

 Students may wish to submit letters of support from faculty with whom they have worked and/or from an employer.
 Submit a hard copy or a scanned PDF on letterhead.